wolfgang-stefani/PID-Controller/README.md

 </p>

 ### PID-Controller
 * this controller finally solves the problem of overshooting and systematic bias by adding one more term.
-In addition to the PD-Controller the steering angle is prportional to the integral of CTE:
+In addition to the PD-Controller the steering angle is prportional to the integral of CTE.
+It sums up the systematic error and compensates it.

 `steering angle = -tau_p * cte - tau_d * diff_cte - tau_i * int_cte`

 <p align="center">
   <img width="400" height="200" src="readme_data/pid.png">
 </p>

+Now it seems like PID is doing worse than PD but this is only because the graphs above assumed an ideal robot with no bias.
+Below you can see the corresponding P-, PD-  and PID-graphs using a robot with systematic bias.
+The dashed line is the goal PID controller.
+We achieve this with a so-called twiddle PID controller (green line) with tuned parameters.

 # Implementation and Tuning
 Manual tuning of PID coefficients for steering and throttle values.